Group Writing Exercises

-The 5 benefits of writing in a group are: practice with collaboration, building teamwork skills, support from classmates, quality work over quantity work, more focus from teacher.
+Group Writing Exercises will benefit students in practice with collaboration, building teamwork skills, support from classmates, quality work over quantity work, more focus from teacher.
 What is a group essay assignment? or What is group essay writing?
 They are the same process as how to write a 5 paragraph essay with the exception of doing it in a group.
-The focus of this blog will be the literary analysis essay.
+The focus of this blog will be the literary analysis essay (Lesson on Teachers Pay Teachers).

 How to write a writing plan for essay is the most important steps to writing an essay.
 If you do not plan properly it can be a chaotic waste of time.
 Prior to writing or beginning an essay students receive graphic organizers to fill in about the steps in the essay process.
 We watch videos as students fill out their graphic organizers.
 We cover all the parts of the essay process: attention getter, summary of essay, thesis statement, topic sentences, transitions, evidence, commentary, concluding sentence, and writing a conclusion.
 Schmoop or John Green videos are an engaging and effective way to cover each of these topics.
 They have short entertaining videos that hold students attention long enough to learn about a less than enthusiastic topic such as transitions.
 They truly do a great job.
 If I have a lot of students who are in special education, in the process for how to plan a writing group I decide if I want to allow them to use head phones and work independently on this part of the process.
 This way they can pause, rewind, or forward the videos as many times as necessary to really grasp what each part of the essay process is and to allow time to fill in their graphic organizers, which they will next be taking to their assigned group.